View in Help Center/New Window

 Overview: The Buddy Punch Developer API lets you connect your own software to Buddy Punch to read and manage employees, punches, time entries, time off, schedules, and more - so you can automate data syncs, build custom reports, or integrate Buddy Punch with the other tools your team uses.

-This guide is for account Administrators and walks you through enabling the API, creating an API key with the right permissions, and making your first authenticated request.
+This guide is for account Administrators and walks you through enabling the API and creating an API key with the right permissions.
+For everything else - authentication, endpoints, and code examples - see the full API documentation linked at the end.

 Instructions: